piyoki/face_recognizer/README.md

 *** Update Time: 2020/05/19

-This repo aims to give you clear instructions on how to install packages in AArch64(ARM) Platform, especially in Jetson family.
-All the packages have been tested on Jetson AGX Xavier and Jetson Nano.
+*** Contact: kevinyu211@yahoo.com

+This repo demonstrates how to use Dlib, a powerful Object Detection library, to detect and identify faces in real-time.
+Dlib is able to compile with CUDA, which means, the detector can run with GPU on the Jetson.
+All the demos below are tested on my Jetson AGX Xavier DevKit, it should also work on other Jetson Platforms such as the Jetson Nano and the Jetson TX2.

-*** Notes: the instructions below are for manual installation.
-For auto installation, you may find the installation script [HERE](https://github.com/yqlbu/jetson-install)
+*** Notes: You may find more detailed description of the project [HERE](https://hikariai.net)

 Table of Contents
 -----------------